Bathroom Safety · Bidets · 8 Picks $50–$650

 ELECTRIC · HIGH-END FEATURE SET

-BioBidet's clinical-grade pick.
-Three-in-one (posterior + feminine + enema mode), nightlight, oscillating + pulsating water, fully remote-operated.
-The most comprehensive feature set in this list, and BioBidet's customer support is the strongest in the category.
-The right pick when your parent is the kind of person who reads the manual and wants every option configurable.
+BioBidet's flagship pick.
+Warm water with air dryer, heated seat with occupancy sensor and slow-close lid, nightlight, oscillating and pulsating wash, fully remote-operated.
+The most comprehensive feature set in this list, and BioBidet's customer support is among the strongest in the category.
+The right pick when your parent wants every option configurable.

 08